-^{} This is mandatory for the first time for Avant Foundation only being a not-for-profit entity.
-This have been applied by the other entities in previous period.
+This is only applicable for Avant Foundation being a not-for-profit entity.

-Except for AASB 16, none of the amendments to standards that are mandatory for the first time for the financial year beginning 1 July 2019 affected any of the amounts recognised in the current period or any prior period and are not likely to affect future periods.
+None of the amendments to standards that are mandatory for the first time for the financial year beginning 1 July 2020 affected any of the amounts recognised in the current period or any prior period and are not likely to affect future periods.